-During the past decade, he has become a fixture in Los Angeles television news, having developed a reputation as an exceptional breaking news anchor and reporter.
+Over the past 17 years, he has become a fixture in Los Angeles television news, having developed a reputation as an exceptional breaking news anchor and reporter.

-Micah, who’s won multiple Emmy Awards, has anchored extensive live coverage of virtually every major Southern California story over the past decade, nurturing a sense of trust, confidence and credibility among viewers.
+Micah, who’s won 10 Emmy Awards and two Golden Mike Awards, has anchored extensive live coverage of virtually every major Southern California story over the past 17 years, nurturing a sense of trust, confidence and credibility among viewers.

-Beginning on New Year’s Day 2010, and continuing every year since, Micah has co-hosted coverage of the Rose Parade, alongside legendary hosts Bob Eubanks and Stephanie Edwards.
+Beginning on New Year’s Day 2010, and continuing every year since, Micah has co-hosted coverage of the Rose Parade.
 The broadcast is seen locally on KTLA, as well as across much of the U.S. and in more than 40 countries around the world — coverage that earned Micah an Emmy in 2011.

-In October 2007, during another of California’s most destructive firestorms, Micah anchored KABC-TV’s marathon coverage for more than eight hours, his calm demeanor reassuring viewers as several wildfires burned simultaneously across Southern California, consuming more than half a million acres and more than 1,500 homes.
-Micah was also live on the air in the anchor chair as the magnitude-5.5 Chino earthquake struck in July 2008.
+In October 2007, during one of California’s most destructive firestorms, Micah anchored KABC-TV’s marathon coverage for more than eight hours, his calm demeanor reassuring viewers as several wildfires burned simultaneously across Southern California, consuming more than half a million acres and more than 1,500 homes.

 Micah’s passion for storytelling has taken him around the world.
 In 2005, Micah traveled to Vietnam, following two locals who were among a group of 21 Vietnamese American adoptees returning to their homeland for the first time since the fall of Saigon in 1975.
 His three-part series on the emotional homecoming, as well as a revealing look at the reality of the human condition in a country still working to recover from its war-ravaged past, earned Micah an Emmy nomination.